poekb/ml-in-rust/README.md

 -   Support for serialization and deserialization of the model.
 -   More advanced optimizers (e.g., Adam, RMSprop).
 -   Support for dropout and batch normalization layers.
--   Support for more complex architectures (e.g., convolutional layers).

 ## Project Structure